msgpack/msgpack-cli/README.md

 Open MsgPack.mono.sln with MonoDevelop and then click **Build** menu item.
 (Of cource, you can build via xbuild.)

+### Own Unity 3D Build

+First of all, there are binary drops on github release page, you should use it to save your time.
+Because we will not guarantee source code organization compatibilities, we might add/remove non-public types or members, which should break source code build.
+If you want to import sources, you must include just only described on MsgPack.Unity3D.csproj.
+If you want to use ".NET 2.0 Subset" settings, you must use just only described on MsgPack.Unity3D.CorLibOnly.csproj file, and define `CORLIB_ONLY` compiler constants.

 ## See also